weblabdeusto/weblabdeusto/tools/wcloud/README.rst

 TODO list
 ~~~~~~~~~

+* Script to start all the WebLab-Deusto instances at the beginning
+* Reload status page automatically
+* Load the admin page in the generated WebLab-Deusto (and not www.weblab.deusto.es)
+* Disable re-deploying or changing configuration once a deployment has been established.
-* Front page does not show a link to /configure
+* Show a link to the final working system.
+* Don't show the status
+* Find out why unicode with utf-8 is failing

+* Have a Home in the "configure"

 * Front page should show more documentation
-* About, Contact, etc. does not work
+* About, Contact, etc. does not show anything
 * setup.py
-* General script that is installed with setup.py which runs the taskmanager, the apachereloader and the MySQL creation